-During human pregnancy, GDF15 increases across gestation and reaches its highest levels during the third trimester (8,9,11,21).
-Gdf15 is heavily expressed in placental trophoblasts, is secreted into parental circulation, and is present in amniotic fluid (21).
+During human pregnancy, GDF15 increases across gestation and peaks during the third trimester (8,9,11,21).
+Gdf15 is heavily expressed in placental trophoblasts, is secreted into gestational parent circulation, and is present in amniotic fluid (21).
 In fact, the majority of GDF15 in circulation is derived from the fetus (22).
 Despite these pregnancy-related increases, details on the function of GDF15 in pregnancy are just emerging.
 GDF15 has been linked to several complications and conditions that can arise during pregnancy.
 Lower levels of GDF15 during early pregnancy have been found in patients who later suffered miscarriage (23).
-GDF15 levels have also been linked to gestational weight gain, with elevated levels negatively associated with cumulative gestational weight gain (24).
-Petry and colleagues found pre-pregnancy BMI was inversely related to GDF15 levels during pregnancy (24).
+GDF15 elevations are inversely associated with gestational weight gain and pre-pregnancy BMI (24).
 Differing levels of GDF15 have been detected in concert with complications of pregnancy.
-In several cases, the epidemiological data is conflicting.
-For example, pre-eclampsia, a life-threatening complication involving critically high blood pressure and protein loss in urine, has been found to be associated with reductions (9), increases (11,25), and no changes (10) in GDF15 in serum compared to non-preeclamptic, normotensive parents.
+Epidemiological data about the role of GDF15 in complications of pregnancy are conflicting.
+Pre-eclampsia has been found to be associated with reductions (9), increases (11,25), and no changes (10) in serum GDF15 compared to non-pre-eclamptic gestational parents.
 Similarly, some studies found that GDF15 is higher in pregnancies complicated by gestational diabetes (GDM) (26), or type 2 diabetes (T2DM) (11), while others found it is only significantly increased in pregnancies that are complicated by type 1 diabetes (T1DM) but not T2DM or GDM (27).
 GWAS have indicated that GDF15 variants in humans are associated with hyperemesis gravidarum (HG), an extreme form of nausea and vomiting of pregnancy (28,29).
 Recent evidence supports high levels of GDF15 in circulation pre-pregnancy may be protective for HG and further elucidates the causal role of GDF15 in severe nausea and vomiting of pregnancy (22).
-Given the sometimes-conflicting human data, we sought to define the effects of Gdf15 loss of function during the course of murine pregnancy, including effects on weight gain, food intake, insulin sensitivity, and neonatal outcomes.
+GDF15 elevations in circulation are thought to be sentinels of stressors present in the body.
+Comparisons between non-pregnant and pregnant individuals and between healthy versus chronic stress during pregnancy (like dexamethasone administration) are understudied in murine models Given the sometimes-conflicting human data and lack of evaluation of physiological state and chronic stress compounding physiological state, we sought to characterize GDF15 in circulation comparing pregnant, non-pregnant, and stressed pregnant females while assessing glycemic health.
+We also sought to define the effects of Gdf15 loss of function during the course of healthy murine pregnancy, including effects on weight gain, food intake, insulin sensitivity, and neonatal outcomes.

 Materials and Methods: